 - 1. Open the tailgate. - 2.
 Rotate the bed extender 2 away from the cab of the truck until the extender sits on the tailgate. - 3.
-Lock the buckles (3) into the tailgate latch.
+Lock the buckles (3) into the tailgate latch on both sides.

 The bed extender can be adjusted in the outward position by moving the extender along the rail.